christoph2/asamint/docs/README.rst

 Further Readings
 ~~~~~~~~~~~~~~~~

-`Here's <further_readings.rst>`_ a list of some public accessible documents, if you want dig deeper into the wonderworld of automotive measurement an calibration.
+`Here's <further_readings.rst>`_ a list of some public accessible documents, if you want dig deeper into the wonderworld of automotive measurement and calibration.